 I get a lot of mail that goes along the lines of “I’m using a daily retinol at night, an AHA cream in the morning and was wondering which vitamin C serum I could add in.”
 Everyone has to find what works for them, but this would be way too much exfoliation for me.
 My personal opinion is that however tempting it is to want to strip away the signs of age, there is such a thing as too much exfoliation and a balanced and patient approach will go a long way to getting back our glow.

 The starting point is daily powered brushing.
 I believe that this is one of the foundations of beautiful skin since facial brushing is a most effective form of daily exfoliation that removes debris and dead cells to keep the skin clear.
 The trick is to combine effectiveness with a gentle touch and the key to this is to ensure that the brush head has sufficient rotations.
-The Ultra Clear ($86; currently not available) has 1800 micro vibrations per second to whisk away the years.
+The Ultra Clear ($86) has 1800 micro vibrations per second to whisk away the years.
 It can be used dry or with a cleanser that also delivers anti-aging ingredients, such as Josh Rosebrook Moisturizing Cleanser ($27) or La Vie Celeste Exfoliating Mother Of Pearl Exfoliating Cleanser ($40 in the shop).